Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Big pillaging invasions, aimed at breaking long periods of stability.
 	- They only take over Settlements so they can devastate it
 	- Highly focused on raiding and executions
+1. Bandit camp rework
+	- AI Camps store items and money from their parties' battles, making them lucrative to clear.
+If they are owned by the player, this can result in a semi-regular passive income
+	- Camps can launch ambushes of caravans in a radius from the camp itself, and even grow so powerful that they can raid unprotected Villages.
+Bandit parties will continue to be opportunistic, preying mostly on villagers trying to sell their goods
+	- Threshold for outright spotting camps should require very high Scouting skill.
+Instead the player must try and find the tracks that lead to the camp itself
+	- Each Bandit Minor Factions will have a camp as their headquarters.
+This camp is very hard to find using Scouting alone.
+It can be revealed by having high relations with the Clan or with one of their criminal agents (town criminals)
+	- Players can own bandit camps and benefit from the same mecahnics.
+They can participate in ambushes and village raids
+	- **Validate that the AI does indeed try to clear these out as part of Issues**
+	- Owned camps can be a source of bandit troop recruitment for the player, for a price
+	- Different camps will have different perks, some tied to the camp scene, some randomly assigned
+	- New Minor Faction Issues, aimed at increasing relations (work for them? player join them to gain easier foothold in criminal underworld?
+They take a cut the and Player gains relations based on total money given?)
+	- Player can leverage Bandit Minor Factions and owned camps to destabilize other Major Factions, essetially bankrolling bandit acttivity
+	- The player owning a camp counts against their Workshop max
+	- Taking over a camp will still require the Player to invest a large amount of money to get it up and running
+	-